Diversimax: Maximizing Intersectional Diversity in Sortition

 Diversimax is a sortition algorithm that optimizes intersectional diversity while maintaining demographic quotas.
 By balancing the number of participants across all demographic intersections, the algorithm ensures that underrepresented identities—particularly those at the margins of multiple categories—gain voice in deliberation.

-The results from Israeli municipal assemblies demonstrate that different sortition algorithms, while satisfying identical quota constraints, can produce substantially different outcomes.
-Diversimax has been successfully used in six assemblies in 2025.
-Its value may be most relevant for assemblies deliberating topics of community and belonging, such as in the Kfar Saba assembly, where the presence of diverse intersectional identities is particularly important to the quality of discussion.
+The results from Israeli municipal assemblies demonstrate that different sortition algorithms, even when satisfying identical quota constraints, can produce substantially different outcomes.
+Diversimax has been successfully used in six assemblies in 2025, and a survey conducted by Democracy 3.0 found that the panels' diversity was one of the most appealing aspects to participants and positively correlated with their support for the assembly’s methods and outcomes.
+Diversimax’s value may be particularly relevant for assemblies deliberating topics of community and belonging, such as in the Kfar Saba assembly, where diverse intersectional identities significantly enhance the quality of discussion.

 Future work should study the effect that choice of algorithm has on deliberation in practice.
-It may be that the optimal algorithm depends on the specific goals and context of each assembly.
+The most appropriate algorithm may depend on the specific goals and context of each assembly.

 References